Config-First Workflow

 kt policy test --json

-That loop is the core product experience: author config, validate it, run it, and then improve it based on live evidence.
+That loop is the core product experience: author config, validate it, run it, and improve it based on observed behavior.

 What belongs where